Exploria Stadium – Orlando City SC

-Despite not having made the playoffs yet in their young existence at the top flight of American soccer, Orlando has produced one of the most impressive game day experiences anywhere, and continues to do so every game.
-From the never-ending songs from the wall to the march into the stadium, Orlando City Stadium has everything you could imagine wanting in a soccer stadium.
+Orlando has produced one of the most impressive game day experiences anywhere and continues to do so every game.
+From the never-ending songs at the wall to the march into the stadium, Exploria Stadium has everything you could imagine wanting in a soccer stadium.

 Food & Beverage 4

-The food and beverages at Orlando City Stadium for MLS games echoes what you will find at Orlando Pride matches.
-The standards are all there, from pizza to burgers, from hot dogs to nachos, and fans can choose from this traditional stadium fare.
+The food and beverages at Exploria Stadium for MLS games echo what you will find at Orlando Pride matches.
+The standards are all there, from pizza ($12) to burgers to hot dogs ($5-$9.50) and nachos ($7.25), and fans can choose from this traditional stadium fare.
+However, thanks to fan feedback the team has added concessions from local restaurants in Orlando, such as 4 Rivers, The Coop, and Cholo Dogs.
 Additionally, the price of each item goes down by a few dollars if you are a member of the Orlando City fan club rewards program, or are a season ticket holder.

-Once inside, the north end zone transforms into The Wall, the standing-room only supporters section that is reminiscent of English football pitches.
-What is nice about this area for regular fans who aren’t members of the fan groups is that each SRO space includes a cup holder and clearly marked lines for each person to stand in.
-The entire stadium’s seats are individual chairs with backs making every seat from the first row downstairs to the upper level corners a comfortable one.
+Once inside, the north end zone transforms into The Wall, the standing-room-only supporters section that is reminiscent of English football pitches.
+What is nice about this area for regular fans who aren’t members of the fan groups is that each standing-room-only space includes a cup holder, plus marked lines for each person to stand in.
+The entire stadium’s seats are individual chairs with backs, making every seat from the first row downstairs to the upper-level corners a comfortable one.

-Orlando City Stadium itself is beautiful and easy to navigate.
-All around the concourse you can find people holding signs that say they can answer any questions you have.
-This means no matter how lost you get, you can always find your way back.
+Exploria Stadium itself is beautiful and easy to navigate.
+All around the concourse, you can find people holding signs that say they can answer any questions you have.
+This means no matter how lost you get you can always find your way back.
 The stadium also utilizes a non-paper ticket method, meaning every ticket is digital – fans simply download the Orlando City or Ticketmaster app and access their tickets that way to get into the stadium.

 The entire game sees the supporters groups sing in unison from The Wall, keeping the energy up the whole game regardless of the score on the field.
 Whenever goals are scored by Orlando, the whole stadium erupts, and The Wall fills with purple smoke and waving flags as “Purple Haze” plays throughout the stadium.
 After each game, the team locks arms and walks to The Wall to salute their fans.

-And if you want to see the sights, Lake Eola Park is just a few blocks away – this park is an Orlando landmark that is also home to a weekly farmer’s market on Saturday mornings, and you can also find another quality farmer’s market on weekends outside of Orlando City Stadium.
-Also, being in Orlando you are also just a short drive from either Walt Disney World, Sea World, or the Universal Studios theme parks.
+If you want to see the sights, Lake Eola Park is just a few blocks away – this park is an Orlando landmark that is also home to a weekly farmer’s market on Saturday mornings, and you can also find another quality farmer’s market on weekends outside of Exploria Stadium.
+Also, being in Orlando you are just a short drive from either Walt Disney World, Sea World, or the Universal Studios theme parks.

-Orlando City Stadium, and all of Orlando’s professional sports stadiums downtown, are refreshingly easy to get to.
-Driving on I-4 you literally pass within a few yards of Amway Center, and can easily see Orlando City Stadium just two blocks beyond, so not finding the facility is almost impossible.
-But if you do somehow get lost, signs all around downtown point the way to Orlando City Stadium.
+Exploria Stadium, and all of Orlando’s professional sports stadiums downtown, are refreshingly easy to get to.
+Driving on I-4 you pass within a few yards of Amway Center, and can easily see Exploria Stadium just two blocks beyond, so not finding the facility is almost impossible.
+But if you do somehow get lost, signs all around downtown point the way to Exploria Stadium.

-There is no parking garage nor any parking lots at Orlando City Stadium itself.
+There is no parking garage nor any parking lots at Exploria Stadium itself.
 The team owns and/or rents several lots in the area, however, and parking passes can be purchased (usually through third-party sellers) to park there.
 The Amway Center’s Geico Garage is also open for parking on game days.
-That said, there are also countless parking options in the lots and fields around Orlando City Stadium on game day in every direction.
+That said, there are also countless parking options in the lots and fields around Exploria Stadium on game day in every direction.
 The City of Orlando also sells parking passes at a special rate for games to various lots in and around downtown Orlando.

-In addition to the parking, there are several bus lines that pass by Orlando City Stadium, and the hub for Orlando’s Lynx bus system is right downtown, a mere 10 minute walk from the stadium’s gates.
+In addition to the parking, several bus lines pass by Exploria Stadium, and the hub for Orlando’s Lynx bus system is right downtown, a mere 10-minute walk from the stadium’s gates.
 Fans also can take the Sunrail train from the north and south, usually for free, on game days.
-There are stations that drop you off right near the Amway Center, so a walk from the station to Orlando City Stadium is short.
-All of that said, if you get to Orlando City Stadium and can’t find somewhere to park or an easy way to get there, you simply aren’t looking.
+Some stations drop you off right near the Amway Center, so a walk from the station to Exploria Stadium is short.
+All of that said, if you get to Exploria Stadium and can’t find somewhere to park or an easy way to get there, you simply aren’t looking.